 Florida guardianship statutes, the Florida probate rules, and the general rules of Florida civil procedure often operate together to dictate the rights and deadlines that a party has in a given proceeding.
 In Adelman v.
-Elfenbein, the Florida appellate court determined that the Florida guardianship statutes and related Florida probate and procedure rules deprived the Florida guardianship court of jurisdiction to enter an order appointing a plenary guardian of Burton Adelman after the entry of an order dismissing the case upon a finding of a less restrictive alternative.
+Elfenbein, the Florida appellate court determined that the Florida guardianship statutes and related Florida probate and procedure rules deprived the Florida guardianship court of jurisdiction to enter an order appointing a plenary guardian of Burton Adelman.

 Here, the Florida guardianship court found that a less restrictive alternative was available — Adelman had advance directive documents in place appointing his former spouse in charge of Adelman’s care.
 The Florida guardianship court adopted the magistrate’s report and dismissed the grandniece’s petition for appointment of plenary guardian.

-You challenge it right away, instead of waiting and losing your chance to challenge the court’s decision.
-In Adelman, several months after dismissal, Adelman’s grandniece filed a petition to reopen the guardianship and for the appointment of a professional guardian, alleging that Adelman’s former spouse was not providing consistent adequate care, and that the less restrictive alternative to guardianship was not appropriate.
+Several months later, Adelman’s grandniece filed a petition to reopen the guardianship and for the appointment of a professional guardian, alleging that Adelman’s former spouse was not providing consistent adequate care.
 Over Adelman and the former spouse’s objection, the Florida guardianship court entertained the grandniece’s petition, held a trial, and appointed a professional guardian for Adelman.

 On review, the Florida appellate court reversed the Florida guardianship court for lack of jurisdiction to enter the order appointing the professional guardian.
 The Florida appellate court’s ruling was based on strict construction of the Florida probate rules and guardianship statutes.
 Essentially, the grandniece had several opportunities to challenge the order of the Florida guardianship court that dismissed her initial petition for guardianship, but did not do so.